 Statute of Limitations for Medical Malpractice Lawsuits

-Anyone in Georgia who wishes to file a medical malpractice lawsuit must understands the strict statute of limitations, meaning how long you have to begin your case before it’s discussed by the court.
+Anyone in Georgia who wishes to file a medical malpractice lawsuit must understand the strict statute of limitations, meaning how long you have to begin your case before it’s discussed by the court.

 Under the Official Code of Georgia Annotated, a medical malpractice case must be brought within two years from the date when the injury or death happened due to malpractice.
 The law also specifies that no action for medical malpractice can be brought more than five years after the injury or death from malpractice occurs.
 This refers to cases where harm to the patient may not manifest directly after the medical malpractice occurs, such as if a patient dies years after they were treated.